Bridging Prediction and Intervention Problems in Social Systems: Evaluation Science

-Such studies based on before-after contrasts of outcomes can measure aggregate impacts of introducing ADS at all.
+Such studies based on before-after contrasts of outcomes can measure aggregate impacts of introducing ADS at all\footnote{\citep{zhou2021empirical} conduct an event-study analysis of initial bail reform efforts in New York; but the impacts of bail reform on the different distribution of released defendants are complex.}.
 However, this type of event-study analysis typically doesn't consider the per-individual information of how the ADS predictions specifically impacted decisions.

-Evaluating ADS requires understanding both their effectiveness and the mechanisms behind their impact.
-An important question when evaluating ADS is whether using them affects decisions and outcomes.
-However, measuring such impacts is only one part of the broader question of why they work.
-A decision-support tool that perfectly predicts the treatment effects for individuals may lead to no change in outcomes if decision-makers ignore it.
-On the other hand, even weak predictors could hypothetically improve outcomes by increasing oversight or emphasizing consistency.

-Disentangling different mechanisms through which ADS operate can pin down vastly different implications for next steps.
-Should an organization investigate what informs front-line decision-making in more detail, or should they develop more effective programs/interventions to allocate?
-Disaggregating evaluations based on individual-level micro-data decisions and outcomes can provide evidence as to mechanisms.
-We next discuss different evaluation frameworks for doing so.
+Evaluating ADS requires understanding both the magnitude of their overall effectiveness, and disaggregated along the potential mechanisms behind their impact.
+Implications for next steps could be vastly different: should an organization investigate what informs front-line decision-making in more detail, or should they develop more effective programs/interventions to allocate?
+We next discuss different evaluation frameworks for disaggregating evaluations based on individual-level micro-data decisions and outcomes.